Last night while finishing up my cough drop with a final crunch I felt something strange fishing around in my mouth. My gold crown had popped off.

 My mouth was tasting like metal often.
 Because none of my tests mentioned “gold” as metal that was considered in high range I discounted it.
 However my copper was through the roof!
 Assuming my tooth was purely gold, I carried on looking for other sources.

-Today visiting my dentist in Clearwater, at the lovely Sunshine Smiles I explained that I was very sensitive to metals and the reasons why.
+Today visiting my dentist in Clearwater, I explained that I was very sensitive to metals and the reasons why.
 We started researching together and found that even ceramic choices were reinforced with metal.
 EUREKA!
 I never would have assumed this?!
-But what now?im not adding metal back in my mouth but I cannot chew!
-We researched on, even the office manager joined in! ( She is now offering non metal choices for those searching for ” greener ” more “granola” choices).
+But what now?
+Im not adding metal back in my mouth but I cannot chew!
+We researched on, even the office manager joined in!

 My gold tooth which was “gold” wasn’t just gold.
 It’s gold alloy which means it’s reinforced with other metals.
 Specifically copper!